professorcode1/College-Time-Table-Scheduler/README.md

 * * *

-To use this, follow the below steps.
+To use locally, follow the below steps.

-- Git clone this repo
-- Make sure you have node installed
-- run `npm install` to get all the node modules
+- run `npm install`
+### MongoDB Server
 - replace the string "mongodb+srv://admin-raghav:" + encodeURIComponent(process.env.MONGOCLUSTERPASS) + "@cluster0.tbblr.mongodb.net/CollegeScheduler?retryWrites=true&w=majority" on lines 41 and 52 with "mongodb://localhost:27017/collegeScheduler"
-- have a mongod server on your local machine up and running
+- run `node mongodb_app.js` to run the application and use it on `localhost:3000`

+### MySQL Server
+- Create .env file with MYSQLPASS, MYSQL_USERNAME environment variables set to access you local mysql server
+- run the `create_database.sql` script in your sql server.
-- run `node app.js` to run the application
+- run `node mysql_app.js` to run the application and use it on `localhost:3000`
-- open any browser and goto `localhost:3000` to use the application.

 It can be tedius to make your own dataset.
 So to use the dataset I used, the databaseClone folder has the entire database in JSON and BSON format.
 Use the following command in your linux terminal(with the mongodb server running) (you will need to have `mongodb-tools-bin` installed)
 `mongorestore --drop -d collegeScheduler -c users /path/to/user.bson`.

+To load the data into the sql server, run `node mongodb_json_to_sql.js`.
+In the mongodb_json_to_sql.js change the first parameter of the main call to the university_id of your sql record on which you wanna load the data.
 Now use the username: raghkum2000@gmail.com and password:12345 to play with the thapar even semester 2020-2021 dataset(see the section_TT.pdf to see the bases)

 * * *